FlowFuse/website/src/handbook/operations/support.md

 # Support

-For FlowForge customers, there's two ways to get support, through support tickets or go to the community forum.
+For FlowForge customers, there are two ways to get support, through support tickets or go to the community forum.
 Where to go when is described below.

 | Topic | Support venue |